skrey/yellow-extensions/source/draft/README.md

 ## How to find draft pages

-All draft pages are available on your website as `http://website/edit/drafts/`.
-You can also use the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/search).
+You can use the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/search).
 Once you're logged in with your user account, you can search for `status:draft`.
 This allows you to find all draft pages.

 ## Examples